Samkhya

-Jiva ('a living being') is the state in which purusha is bonded to prakriti.
-Human experience is an interplay of the two, purusha being conscious of the various combinations of cognitive activities.
-The end of the bondage of purusha to prakriti is called liberation or kaivalya (isolation).
+Jiva ('a living being') is the state in which Puruṣa is bonded to Prakṛti.
+Human experience is an interplay of the two, Puruṣa being conscious of the various combinations of cognitive activities.
+The end of the bondage of Puruṣa to Prakṛti is called Moksha (Liberation) or Kaivalya (Isolation).

-Samkhya's epistemology accepts three of six pramanas ('proofs') as the only reliable means of gaining knowledge, as does yoga.
-These are pratyakṣa ('perception'), anumāṇa ('inference') and śabda (āptavacana, meaning, 'word/testimony of reliable sources').
-Sometimes described as one of the rationalist schools of Indian philosophy, it relied exclusively on reason.
+Samkhya's epistemology accepts three of six Pramaṇas (proofs) as the only reliable means of gaining knowledge, as does yoga.

+These are Pratyakṣa (perception), Anumāṇa (inference) and Śabda (āptavacana, meaning, 'word/testimony of reliable sources').
+Sometimes described as one of the rationalist schools of Indian philosophy, it relies exclusively on reason.

-While samkhya-like speculations can be found in the Rig Veda and some of the older Upanishads, some western scholars have proposed that Samkhya may have non-Vedic origins, and developed in ascetic milieus.
-Proto-samkhya ideas developed from the 8th/7th c.
-BCE onwards, as evidenced in the middle Upanishads, the Buddhacharita, the Bhagavad Gita, and the Mokshadharma-section of the Mahabharata.
-It was related to the early ascetic traditions and meditation, spiritual practices, and religious cosmology, and methods of reasoning that result in liberating knowledge (vidya, jnana, viveka) that end the cycle of dukkha (suffering) and rebirth. allowing for "a great variety of philosophical formulations."
-Pre-karika systematic Samkhya existed around the beginning of the first millennium CE.
+While Samkhya-like speculations can be found in the Rig Veda and some of the older Upanishads, some western scholars have proposed that Samkhya may have non-Vedic origins, developing in ascetic milieus.
+Proto-Samkhya ideas developed c.
+8th/7th BC and onwards, as evidenced in the middle Upanishads, the Buddhacharita, the Bhagavad Gita, and the Mokshadharma-section of the Mahabharata.
+It was related to the early ascetic traditions and meditation, spiritual practices, and religious cosmology, and methods of reasoning that result in liberating knowledge (vidya, jnana, viveka) that end the cycle of Duḥkha (suffering) and rebirth allowing for "a great variety of philosophical formulations".
+Pre-Karika systematic Samkhya existed around the beginning of the first millennium CE.
 The defining method of Samkhya was established with the Samkhyakarika (4th c.
 CE).